 The Uniformed Services Employment and Reemployment Rights Act (USERRA) elaws Advisor assists veterans in understanding employee eligibility and job entitlements, employer obligations, benefits, and remedies under USERRA.
 The law is intended to encourage uniformed service so that America can enjoy the protection of those services, staffed by qualified people, while maintaining a balance with the needs of private and public employers who also depend on these same individuals.

 Once you have worked through the USERRA elaws Advisor and believe that you have a valid case, it's time to talk to your employer.
 The ESGR has Ombudsmen who can assist in resolving the matter between you and your employer.
 They will talk to you and your employer in an effort to mediate a remedy.
 The remedy is an action that will bring the employer into compliance with the law.
 According to the ESGR, 95 percent of all requests for assistance are resolved informally.
-To start the mediation process, call the Ombudsmen at: 1-800-336-4590 (select option 1) between 8 AM and 6 PM EST (M-F).
+To start the mediation process, call the Ombudsmen at: 1-800-336-4590 (select option 1) between 8 a.m. and 6 p.m.
+Eastern Time (M-F).

 You can file a formal complaint online with VETS and contact your state's DVET if you need assistance in filing your complaint.
 Unlike the ESGR, VETS cannot contact an employer until a claim has been filed.
 After filing, VETS will open an investigation on your behalf and try to resolve the matter with your employer.
 You can also file a USERRA complaint by downloading a form, filling it out and following the mailing instructions.
 Your complaint will be forwarded to a VETS office in your area.